Mixed Age Classrooms

 Literacy is at the core of the Slate School curriculum.
 Captivating stories inspire lessons across content areas, including science, history, and global studies.
 Written and oral stories begin the daily literacy block, which is followed by discussion and a variety of independent learning options for retelling, extending, interpreting, performing and art making.
 Mini lessons provide skills and tools for the children to explore as they expand their understanding of writing in all of its magical parts.

-Students may play inside or outside.
-Lunchtime will take place in our classroom or outside, weather permitting.
+Chilren may play inside or outside.
+Lunchtime occurs in our classroom or outside, weather permitting.

-Students will investigate topics of personal interest across all content areas, including science, history, global studies, and math.
-They will develop questions for research and respond to information and discovery through a variety of mediums.
-This is a very active part of the day as children may be creating plays, songs, artwork or written reports to support their own understanding.
+Children investigate topics of personal interest across all content areas, including science, history, global studies, and math.
+They develop questions for research and respond to information and discovery through a variety of mediums.
+This is a very active part of the day, as children may be creating plays, songs, artwork or written reports to support their own understanding.
 It is also an exciting time for the child because their imaginations are unlocked, and they can explore the meaning of their work in unique and beautiful ways.